 Availability of data and material: All data presented here in the manuscript is freely available at https://mics.unicef.org/surveys

-Acknowledgements: We thank the Demographic and Health Survey for allowing us to use the data.
+Acknowledgements: We are grateful to the UNICEF MICS team for providing us with data.

 Ethics approval.

 Our study was exempt from the ethical review approval because we used publicly available de-identified data.